PeterDauwe/arcobobo-i3-local-wallpaper-zsh/README.md

 I changed the location of backgrounds to .backgrounds There is a .icons or .themes possible but not a .backgrounds - illogical!!!!
 So now all walpapers are in .backgrounds

-ZSH is in .config/Shellconfig/zsh
+ZSH is in .config/shellconfig/zsh

 ![](i3-header.png)

 ## Why this adaptation

-Because i can.
-And i wanted to build a distribution with what i like.
+Because i wanted to build a distribution with what i like.

 ## Building